horiz31/docs/ap_simulator.md

 You may stop the simulator using ```Ctrl-C```
 #### Be sure the simulator is not running before connecting to an actual vehicle

-## So you to start up the simulator at a custom location?
+## If you to start up the simulator at a custom location
 You will need to edit the /Tools/autotest/locations.txt file
 If the simulator is running, stop it and exit using ```Ctrl-C```
-Install a simple text editor (if you are proficient in vi you can skip this and proceed using vi)
+Install a simple text editor called `nano` using:
 ```
 sudo apt-get install nano
 ```
-Edit the file
+Edit the `locations.txt` file
 ```
 nano ~/ardupilot/Tools/autotest/locations.txt
 ```
-use the arrow keys to scroll down and add a new entry
+use the arrow keys to scroll down and add a new entry:
 ```
 NAME=Lat,Lon,Altitude,0
 ```
 Lat and Lon are decimal degrees, altitude is meters above sea level.
+I'm not sure what the last 0 is for, so just leave it 0.
 For example, Knoxville would be:
 ```
 Knoxville=35.92310,-84.22301,900,0
 ```